 Summary

-- A 50 lb bag costs roughly $20.
+- A 50 lb bag costs roughly $16 to $26 for standard feed

-- It lasts 6 chickens about a month.
+- It lasts 6 chickens about a month

-- One chicken costs about $3.50/month to feed.
+- One chicken costs about $3 to $4.50 per month to feed

 By using a good feeder to prevent waste and supplementing with kitchen scraps, you can keep your backyard flock expenses low and your hens happy.
-Now that you know the numbers, you can budget for your flock with confidence!
+Now that you know the numbers, you can budget for your flock with confidence.

 Oladepo Babatunde is the founder of ChickenStarter.com.
 He is a backyard chicken keeper and educator who specializes in helping beginners raise healthy flocks, particularly in warm climates.
 His expertise comes from years of hands-on experience building coops, treating common chicken ailments, and solving flock management issues.
 His own happy hens are a testament to his methods, laying 25-30 eggs weekly.